-While the Swiss authorities are evaluating the performance and specificities of competing aircraft for the replacement of its F5 and F18, each manufacturer, backed by their country of origin, tries to highlight the strengths of its offer.
-In this Maelstrom of information, it is sometimes difficult to separate things, and objectively determine which aircraft would best meet the needs of the Swiss Air Force for the next 40 years.
-For this purpose, we will evaluate each device and each offer therein, in an 10 analysis grid objective criteria, addressing the operational, technical and political aspects of each offer.
-We will therefore study the Swedish offer of SAAB with the JAS 39 E / F Gripen, the French Dassault Rafale F4, the Eurofighter Typhoon, the Boeing A / F 18 Super Hornet and the Lockheed-Martin F35A.
+While the Swiss authorities are evaluating the performance and specific features of the aircraft competing for the replacement of its F5 and F18, each manufacturer, supported by their country of origin, is trying to highlight the strengths of its offer.
+In this Maelstrom of information, it is sometimes difficult to put things right, and to determine objectively which aircraft would best meet the needs of the Swiss air force for the next 40 years.
+To do this, we will assess each device and each related offer, in an analysis grid of 10 objective criteria, addressing the operational, technical and political aspects of each offer.
+We will therefore study SAAB's Swedish offer with the JAS 39 E / F Gripen, the French Dassault Rafale F4, the Eurofighter Typhoon, the Boeing A / F 18 Super Hornet and the Lockheed-Martin F35A.

 1- Maneuverability of the device